Roller-Coaster in a Flatland: Magnetoresistivity in Eu-intercalated Graphite

 Thus, it is fair to say that, by and large and to the best of our knowledge, there exists no proper explanation of the key resistivity results observed in EuC$_6$, shown in Fig.~\ref{Fig_EuC6}(b).
 Furthermore, the refocusing of the research of the 1980s and 1990s on correlated systems and high-temperature superconductivity has left these striking results in their enigmatic state.

-In this work, we provide a microscopic theory of the magnetoresistivity of EuC$_6$ and demonstrate that its highly nontrivial evolution with the magnetic field must be dominated by the scattering off the spin excitations in Eu-planes.
+In this work, we provide a microscopic theory of the magnetoresistivity of EuC$_6$ and demonstrate that its highly nontrivial evolution with the magnetic field can be fully accounted for by the scattering off the spin excitations in Eu-planes.
 Figure~\ref{Fig_EuC6}(c) demonstrates representative results of our theory, which capture most of the qualitative and quantitative features of the experimental data in Fig.~\ref{Fig_EuC6}(b), with the details of the theory provided below.
-In an anticipation of the upcoming revival of the research in the graphite intercalation compounds driven by an interest in the novel magnetic systems, our effort will help bringing together different approaches to the search of new phenomena \cite{Park,Endo} in the graphite-derived artificial magnetic materials.
+Our effort brings together research in the magnetically-intercalated graphite compounds with that in the novel graphite-derived artificial magnetic materials \cite{Park,Endo,Mak2019}.

 More broadly, we would also like to highlight that there is a number of conducting magnetic materials that exhibit a highly non-monotonic magnetoresistivity \cite{Canfield,Maeno,Mydosh,Xia}, showing that such measurements can serve as a very sensitive probe of the field-induced phase transitions.
 However, most theoretical explanations, if any, are limited to an associative construction of phenomenological spin models to match the number of phase transitions and broad trends in magnetization \cite{Xia}, without any attempt to explicate scattering mechanisms and calculate resistivity.
 In that respect, our present study is also the one that accomplishes precisely this goal: a fully microscopic calculation of the resistivity throughout all the phases in the phase diagram of the underlying spin model.
 We anticipate our results not only be inspirational for the broader research in metallic magnets, but also to provide the technical guidance for similar studies.